NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Report.md

 ### 3.1 Frontend

-1. If the users want to set up the localhost website, they could use terminal to go into our project's frontend code's directory.
-Then they could use the command npm start to setup and enter the localhost website.
+1. Run the command `npm start` in our project's frontend code's directory to setup and enter the localhost website.
-2. Besides, we use the command npm run build to obtain the frontend's build directory for deploying the website.
+2. Run the command `npm run build` to obtain the frontend's build directory for deploying the website on server.

 ### 3.2 Backend
 In the IDE IntelliJ IDEA, the configuration of Tomcat is the pictures below: